 Black lives matter.
 Undocumented lives matter.
 Indigenous lives matter.
 Queer & trans lives matter.
 Asian presenting & brown lives matter.
 Incarcerated lives matter.

 And until all of these identities matter & are celebrated equally (and in Christian spaces to the extent that they're ordained, depended on, influenced by & validated equally), our plate of work is quite full.
 Saints - onward & upward in this holy work.

 Chris is a Latinx, cis-het male born & raised outside NYC.
-After college he lived in Venezuela before coming back to NYC for work.
-His faith journey began in his 20s at a conservative, Evangelical church.
-A few years later he was working for it, but after learning their theology of race, queerness & non-male leadership, his faith collapsed.
-Rejecting that fundamentalism but feeling a call to ministry, he & Jill moved to LA where he could attain a Masters in Divinity & pursue ordination in the PCUSA.
-After grad school, he accepted an invitation to plant a church in NYC.
-Chris' identity & upbringing is one of contrasts: raised by women, without a father; Latinx with black & indigenous blood while white passing; grew up economically insecure around affluence.
-This mixed history's shaped him to see how inequity (sexism, racism, heteronormativity, poverty, ableism, etc) shapes culture.
-His heart is for the marginalized, left out & left behind, and he's organizing CG so all know they have a seat at God's banquet table.
+Following undergrad, Chris lived in Venezuela for some time before returning to NYC for work.
+His faith journey began as an adult in NYC when, curious about faith, he wandered into a local Evangelical church, and ended up sticking around.
+A few years later, while working for that church, his faith collapsed when he uncovered their hidden stances on race, queerness & non-male leadership.
+Rejecting Christian fundamentalism but feeling pulled to ministry, he & Jill moved to LA so he could attain a MDiv & pursue ordination in the PCUSA.
+After grad school he accepted an invitation to organize a new church in NYC - which is now Common Ground.
+His identity & upbringing is one of contrasts: raised by women and without a father; Latinx with black & indigenous blood, but white passing; raised income insecure but around affluence.
+This mixed history has shaped him into seeing the ways inequity (sexism, racism, heteronormativity, classism, ableism, etc) shapes culture.
+His heart's for the marginalized, left out & left behind, and he's gathering CG so all know they have a seat at God's table.